Taking Exit 5150 on the 101

-His brush with suicide and diagnosis caused him to think back to a book a poetry he wrote in 2009, Trading Shadows for Sunshine.
+His brush with suicide and subsequent diagnosis caused him to think back to a book of poetry he wrote in 2009, Trading Shadows for Sunshine.
 For Eric, poetry is an outlet for handling his struggles.
 Writing for the Limousines isn’t the same, Eric explains.
 When he’s writing for his band, he’s making a pop song; he doesn’t feel he can make as many allusions or include complex ideas that have to think about in order to understand.
 In short: it has to be something light and fun that they can sing along to.

 Eric and his wife, Sarah / Photo: Kayvon Saidat

 Looking back he noticed that much of the writing was in third and second person—there weren’t very many I’s.
 As a consequence he didn’t feel like the book read honestly.
 He felt like he was trying to hide behind his words.
 But a funny, and possibly lucky, thing happened.
 The original publisher had gone out of business and he didn’t have the files.
 All he had was the book itself.

 “I had to retype everything word by word.
 But in the process, I completely trashed the old version.
 I only kept a quarter of the original poems,” Eric says.
 As a result, when it was re-released, he retitled the book Trading Sunshine for Shadows.